Powers of Edge Ideals with Linear Quotients: Preliminaries

-For an ideal that has linear quotients, one can obtain explicit formulas for its projective dimension and Betti numbers directly from this construction.
-The formulas are given in the following result.
+For an ideal that has linear quotients, one can obtain explicit formulas for its projective dimension and Betti numbers directly from the iterated mapping cone construction; see \cite{ht02}.
+The formulas are given in the following result which appears in \cite[Corollary 2.7]{SV09}, \cite{ht02}, and \cite[Corollary 8.2.2]{HHbook}.